codelibs/fess-docs/en/10.1/install/install.rst

 To connect to elasticsearch cluster from |Fess|, use JVM options in a launch script file.
-For Windows environment, the following settings are put into fess-<version>\\bin\\fess.in.bat. elasticss.dictionary.path needs to be set to a path of configsync.config_path in elasticsearch.yml.
+For Windows environment, the following settings are put into fess-<version>\\bin\\fess.in.bat. fess.dictionary.path needs to be set to a path of configsync.config_path in elasticsearch.yml.

 ::